-PORTA is a 6-bit wide, bidirectional port.
+PORTA is an 8-bit wide, bidirectional port.
 The corresponding data direction register is TRISA (Register 11-2).
 Setting a TRISA bit (= 1) will make the corresponding PORTA pin an input (i.e., disable the output driver).
 Clearing a TRISA bit (= 0) will make the corresponding PORTA pin an output (i.e., enables output driver and puts the contents of the output latch on the selected pin).
-The exception is RA3, which is input-only and its TRIS bit will always read as '1'.
 Example 11-1 shows how to initialize PORTA.